Quantum++: A modern C++ quantum computing library: Introduction

 \section{Introduction}

+Quantum computing is a disruptive technology that promises great benefits for a plethora of applications, ranging from medicine and chemistry to machine learning and simulation of physical systems.
+However, today's most advanced quantum computers are not yet large enough for performing universal quantum computation, hence their applicability is still limited.
+Being able to simulate small sized quantum computers is therefore of paramount importance, as it allows the scientist or engineer to understand better the results she or he would expect from a quantum machine of similar size, as well as providing a better understanding of quantum computing itself.
+Below we describe a quantum computing library that can be used in research or exploratory work in quantum information and computation.

-\href{http://vsoftco.github.io/qpp}{Quantum++}, available online at \url{http://vsoftco.github.io/qpp}, is a C++11 general purpose quantum computing library, composed solely of header files.
+\href{https://github.com/vsoftco/qpp}{Quantum++}, available online at \url{https://github.com/vsoftco/qpp}, is a C++11 general purpose quantum computing library, composed solely of header files.
 It uses the \href{http://eigen.tuxfamily.org/}{Eigen~3} linear algebra library and, if available, the \href{http://openmp.org/}{OpenMP} multi-processing library.
 For additional \href{http://eigen.tuxfamily.org/}{Eigen~3} documentation see \url{http://eigen.tuxfamily.org/dox/}.
 For a simple \href{http://eigen.tuxfamily.org/}{Eigen~3} quick ASCII reference see \url{http://eigen.tuxfamily.org/dox/AsciiQuickReference.txt}.

 The simulator defines a large collection of (template) quantum computing related functions and a few useful classes.
-The main data types are complex vectors and complex matrices, which I will describe below.
-Most functions operate on such vectors/matrices and \emph{always} return the result by value.
+The main data types are complex vectors and complex matrices, which we will describe below.
+Most functions operate on such vectors/matrices passed by value and \emph{always} return the result by value, without ever mutating their arguments.
+The design is inspired from functional programming, where functions do not mutate their arguments and do not have side effects.
+Those design choices make the library ideal to use or integrate in multi-processing frameworks.
 Collection of objects are implemented via the standard library container \verb!std::vector<>!, instantiated accordingly.

+We decided to avoid using a complicated class hierarchy and focus on a functional style-like approach, as we believe the latter is more suitable for a relatively small API and allows the user to focus on the quantum algorithm design rather than on object-oriented design.
+In addition, there is absolutely no need for explicit memory allocations or usage of (raw) pointers.
+All allocations, initializations and release of resources are performed by the library, hence the user is not at risk of forgetting to de-allocate memory, use un-initialized objects, or overflowing buffers, which are the most common, dangerous and hard to diagnose mistakes in the world of C and C++ programming.